 Just an hour from Halifax we recommend heading straight to the colourful town of Lunenburg, then slowly meandering your way back along the coast to head home.
-Designated a UNESCO World Heritage Site this town is a. filled with charming little streets, wonderful shops and restaurants and is also home to the Fisheries Museum of the Atlantic and the Bluenose II.
+Designated a UNESCO World Heritage Site this town is filled with charming little streets, wonderful shops and restaurants and is also home to the Fisheries Museum of the Atlantic and the Bluenose II.
 Looking for something unique, Visit Iron Works Distillery for a tasting and tour.
 Their Picton Castle Rum was aged in barrels while sailing 30,000 nautical miles around the world - visiting 28 ports in 21 countries!

 From Lunenburg we suggest you meander North along the coast until you find the picturesque town of Mahone Bay.
 Lunch on the waterfront patio of the Mug and Anchor Pub rarely disappoints and ensures you are close by to stroll the local streets for arts and crafts.
 The Teazer is one of our favorites.